sosreport/sos-collector/README.md

 sos-collector is a utility designed to collect sosreports from multiple nodes simultaneously and package them in a single archive.
 It is ideally suited for clustered environments, but can also be used for manually-defined sets of standalone nodes.

 # Usage
-sos-collector leverages paramiko to open SSH sessions to the target nodes from the local system it is run on.
+sos-collector leverages OpenSSH's ControlPersist functionality to open SSH sessions to the target nodes from the local system it is run on.

 By default, sos-collector *assumes* that SSH keys have been installed on any nodes it tries to connect to.
 This can be changed by using the `--password` option which will prompt the user to enter an SSH password.
 This password is assumed to be the same for all nodes.
 If you have a different root password for each node, you should deploy SSH keys and use the default behavoir.